-It is a wonder of natural engineering that has helped sustain the human race for millennia.
-But exactly what happens when your baby feeds?
+Suckling is a wonder of natural engineering that has helped sustain the human race for millennia.
+But exactly what happens when your baby suckles at a mother's breast?

 Once the nipple is correctly positioned, feeding occurs by a process of peristalsis.
 That is the wave-like motion seen elsewhere in the body during digestion.
 The tongue, jaw, lips and palate are all part of the process.